PhMemmel/GradleJavaFxTemplate/README.md

 - `spotbugs_checkstyle_jacoco`:
   Support for jacoco, checkstyle and spotbugs has been added compared to `main`: Run the "check" gradle task to run all check tasks at once (junit, spotbugs, checkstyle, jacoco).
 Test reports will be saved to the subdirectory `test-reports/`.
+Also google java code style is being verified by the spotless plugin

 ## 1. Running the project:
 Import a clone/fork of this project as a gradle project in IntelliJ or any other IDE.